Magnetic Imprisonment of Dusty Pinballs by a Supernova Remnant: Results

 \section{Results}

-We have examined the trajectories for dust grains containing \fe60 in a SN remnant expanding into an ISM containing a turbulent magnetic field with a Kolmogorov spectrum ($\eta = -5/3$).
-We assumed the grains contained material located originally at $r = 0.6 \times 10^9$ cm at the beginning of the hydrodynamic simulation; this corresponds to the highest concentration of \fe60 within the ejecta (see Fig.~\ref{fig:products}).
-The \fe60 was assumed to condense into metallic-Fe grains 500 days after the SN explosion, which corresponds to $r_{\rm gr} = 109$ AU and $v_{\rm gr} = 375$ km s$^{-1}$.
-We assume that the grain is entrained within its surrounding plasma cloud from the initial time-step until encountering the RS at $t = 5 \times 10^{3}$ yr.
-After the cloud dissipates and the grain is assumed to be first exposed to the shocked SN remnant environment, the simulation begins at $t_{0} = 6700$ yr, $r_{\rm gr,0} = 2.6$ pc, $v_{\rm gr,0} = 375$ km s$^{-1}$.
+We have examined the trajectories for dust grains containing \fe60 in an SNR expanding into an ISM containing a turbulent magnetic field with a Kolmogorov spectrum ($\eta = -5/3$).
+We assumed the grains contained material located originally at $r = 0.6 \times 10^9$ cm at the beginning of the hydrodynamic simulation; this corresponds to the highest concentration of \fe60 within the ejecta (see Figure~\ref{fig:products}).
+The \fe60 was assumed to condense into metallic-Fe grains between 100-1000 days after the SN explosion, which corresponds to $r_{\rm gr} = 111$ AU and $v_{\rm gr} = 382$ km s$^{-1}$.
+We assume that the grain is entrained within its surrounding dust cloud from the initial time-step until encountering the RS at $t = 5000$ yr (with Rayleigh-Taylor instabilities present; by contrast without those instabilities, the RS would not arrive until $t = 8600$ yr).
+As the RS passes, we assume the grain is immediately exposed to the shocked SNR environment, the simulation begins at $t_{0} = 5000$ yr, $r_{\rm gr,0} = 1.96$ pc, $v_{\rm gr,0} = 382$ km s$^{-1}$ (because we focused on the most stressing case, we performed runs only with Rayleigh-Taylor instabilities included).

 To begin with, we examined the unmagnetized case.
 This serves as a basis of comparison for our magnetized examinations, as well as a comparison with previous works \citep[see e.g.,][]{noz07,nath08,mice16,bocc16}.
-For various grain sizes ($0.004-1~\mu$m), the grains demonstrate purely radial motion, gradually slowing as they approach the FS, see Fig.~\ref{fig:size_MagOff}.
+For various grain sizes ($0.005-1~\mu$m), the grains demonstrate purely radial motion, gradually slowing as they approach the FS, see Figure~\ref{fig:sizesolution1}, left panels.
 As should be expected, the larger grains maintain their velocities relative to smaller grains due to the former's greater mass.
 Qualitatively, we were able to reproduce the previous cited works' results.